MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab06b-ACSS_One_Day.md

 1. On the **Select policy type** page, select **Azure Virtual Machine**.
 1. On the **Create policy** page, review the differences between the **Standard** and **Enhanced** policy sub types and select **Enhanced**.

    >**Note**: You should base your choice on your resiliency needs.
-Similarly, you should adjust the values listed below according to your needs.
+Similarly, you should adjust the following values listed according to your needs.

 1. In the **Policy name** text box, enter **acss-vm-enhanced-backup-policy**.
 1. Set the backup schedule frequency to **Hourly**, start time to **6:00PM**, schedule to **Every 6 hours**, duration to **12 hours**, and timezone to your local time zone.